Explainer: How is the appointment of judges related to debate on the basic structure doctrine?

 The basic structure doctrine meant that the executive should not have the “absolute power” to choose and appoint judges, he said.
 But “to wholly eliminate the executive from the process of selection would be inconsistent” within the constitutional scheme.

-Chelameswar maintained that the judicial commission did not give the executive absolute power to appointment judges.
+Chelameswar maintained that the judicial commission did not give the executive absolute power to appoint judges.
 The law minister could only make recommendations to the commission, which the other members could reject, he noted.

 Further, he said that the commission promoted transparency as it allowed civil society to be represented through two outside members.
 This would act as a check on “unwholesome trade-offs within the collegium and incestuous accommodations between judicial and executive branches”.